ehtishama/country-quiz/README.md

 The project is made with [React](https://reactjs.com) using `create-react-app`.

 ## Demo
-The app is live [here](https://infallible-bose-7cf858.netlify.app/)
+The app is live [here](https://infallible-bose-7cf858.netlify.app/).

 ## How to run
 1. Make sure you have Node Js installed.
-2. Clone this repo and type `npm run start` in the terminal
+2. Clone this repo and type `npm run start` in the terminal.